Lipolist

 Lipolist (Липолист) is a village in Serbia.
 It is situated in the Šabac municipality, in the Mačva District.
 The village has a Serb ethnic majority and its population numbering 2,582 people (2002 census).

 Geography

 Lipolist is situated on the border between the lowland Mačva region and the hilly slopes of the Cer mountain.
 The name of the village means "linden tree leaf".
-In the early 2020's, it was estimated there are over 1,000 linden trees in the village or its surroundings.
+In the early 2020s, it was estimated there are over 1,000 linden trees in the village or its surroundings.

 Characteristics

 The village has a church dedicated to the Dormition of the Mother of God.
 Built in 1872, the church was declared a cultural monument and is protected by the state.

 Lipolist has an elementary school "Stepa Stepanović", named after the field marshal Stepa Stepanović, one of the commanders in the World War I Battle of Cer.
 The battle occurred close to the village in August 1914, and Stepanović set his headquarters in Lipolist.